 Hello everyone!
 In this article, We are going to see four powerful ways that will help you stop comparing yourself to others.

 In today’s world, it is easy for us to always notice the triumphs, success, and even the vanity of others.
 Technology and social media help in making anyone appears perfect and feel happier all the time.
-Even our friends and people who are closer to us might look more successful and enjoyed of their lives.
+Even our friends and people who are closer to us might being successful and enjoying of their lives.

 If I tell you to think a little bit about this matter, you will likely remember many people you have compared yourself to them in the last month.
 This maybe can include a co-worker who was promoted at work, or maybe a friend who went for a vacation.
 Maybe another person you haven’t meet for years posted a story on social media that caused you to start envying his or her life.